mangtronix/PrintCade/README.md

 # PrintCade
-All the way from Art Hack transmediale, it's PrintCaaaaaaaade!
+All the way from Art Hack Day / transmediale, it's PrintCaaaaaaaade!

 ![](PrintCade.gif)